-When applying for a job with a mid to large size company you need to know that 98% of Fortune 500 companies and a growing number of mid & small businesses use an applicant tracking system to help them manage the high volume of job applications they receive.
+When applying to mid or large-sized companies, keep in mind that 98% of Fortune 500 companies and many smaller businesses use an applicant tracking system to manage the flood of applications.
 Applicant tracking systems are also known as "ATS."

-Applicant tracking systems are used to help hiring managers, and company recruiters save time finding skilled and qualified prospects but also help the company reduce recruiting costs since companies like Google can receive between 2 and 3 million applications a year.
-To help you understand, the seriousness of why you need to know how to beat an ATS, you should know…you have a higher probability that you will get into Harvard or Yale than you do getting hired from online application submissions.
-If you know how to configure your resume to beat the applicant tracking system and get your resume in the hands of the hiring manager your chances will go up.
+The ATS is used to help hiring managers and company recruiters save time finding skilled and qualified prospects.
+Also, they help the company reduce recruiting costs since companies like Google can receive between 2 and 3 million applications a year.
+To help you understand the seriousness of why you need to know how to get past the ATS, you should know this: You have a higher probability that you will get into Harvard or Yale than you do getting hired from online application submissions alone.
+Learn how to configure your resume to get past the applicant tracking system.
+Then get your resume in front of a hiring manager and increase your chances of an interview.

 Luckily, beating the applicant tracking system, through due diligence and good resume practices, can help you land that dream job you want.